GeoscienceAustralia/vaws/_sources/ch05_logic.rst.txt

 where :math:`N_{items}`: number of debris items per source defined in :ref:`3.1.3 <debris_section>`, :math:`\Delta{DI}`: increment in damage index from previous wind step, and :math:`\operatorname{nint}`: nearest integer function.

 The number of generated debris items is assumed to follow the Poisson distribution with parameter :math:`\lambda=N_{mean}`.
 For each debris source, the number of generated debris items is randomly sampled from the distribution, and debris type is randomly chosen as many as number of items with probability proportional to the ratio of each type defined in :numref:`debris_item_table`.
-The debris types are provided in :ref:`3.2 <debris.csv_section>`:
+The debris types are provided in the section of :ref:`3.2 debris.csv <debris.csv_section>`.

 debris trajectory
 ^^^^^^^^^^^^^^^^^

 For each generated debris item, mass, frontal area, and flight time are sampled from the lognormal distribution with parameter values provided in :ref:`3.1.3 <debris_section>` and :ref:`3.2 <debris.csv_section>`.
-The flight distance is calculated based on the methodology presented in the Appendix of :cite:`Lin2008`.
+The flight distance is calculated based on the methodology presented in the Appendix of Lin and Vanmarcke, 2008 :cite:`Lin2008`.
 Note that the original fifth polynomial functions are replaced with quadratic one with the coefficients as listed in :numref:`flight_distance_table`.
 The computed flight distance by debris type using the fitth and quadratic polynomials is shown in :numref:`flight_distance_fig`.

 .. _flight_distance_fig:
 .. figure:: _static/image/flight_distance.png